Prag8855/aab/content/guides/deutschland-ticket.md

 ## How to buy the Deutschland Ticket

-You can buy a Deutschland Ticket...
+In Berlin, you can buy a Deutschland Ticket...

 - On the [BVG website](/out/deutschland-ticket-bvg)
 - On the [S-Bahn Berlin website](/out/deutschland-ticket-s-bahn)